Rania Elwani: Education

 She attended and swam for the USA's Southern Methodist University from 1997 to 1999.
 She later obtained a Bachelor of Medicine and Surgery from Misr University for Science and Technology in 2004, and a Master of Obstetrics and Gynaecology from Ain Shams University in 2014.
 She also had a Sports Management Diploma from the International Centre for Sports Studies, Switzerland in September 2009, and a Healthcare and Hospital Management Diploma from the American University in Cairo in 2015.

 Career

+During her studies at Southern Methodist University, she swam for the Mustangs in the 50m and 100m freestyle events.
+Her best times of 22.44 seconds in 1998 and 48.58 seconds in 1999 are the 6th and 5th all-time best records for the Mustangs Swimming team as of January 2025.

 In 2004, she became a member of the International Olympic Committee.
 In 2010, she became a member of the Athlete Committee of the World Anti-Doping Agency (WADA).

 She is a member of the 'Champions for Peace' club, a group of more than 90 famous elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
 This group of top level champions, wish to make sport a tool for dialogue and social cohesion.